spectrocloud/librarium/content/docs/04-clusters/03-edge/02-edge-configuration/35-installer-reference.md

 - Connected: The site has internet connectivity and the installation is initiated through Palette.

 - Air-Gapped: The site does not have internet connectivity.
-The Installation is initiated through the Edge Installer CLI.
+The Installation is initiated through the Palette Edge CLI.

 | Parameter | Description |